 number one cause is poor dental hygiene.

-Gingivitis can arise as -a side effect to medication, surges in hormones, mouth breathing, dry mouth,poor nutrition, disease state, tobacco use, or poor oral hygiene.
-When hygiene is insufficient, bacteria in dental plaque release acids that stimulate the inflammatory response by the body.
+When dental hygiene is not sufficient, bacteria in dental plaque release acids that stimulate the inflammatory response by the body.
 This in turn cause the gums to appear puffy, red, and bleed easily upon brushing.
 It takes some work to restore the gums back to a healthy state.
 Frequent professional cleaning along with regular tooth brushing and flossing can help to remove plaque and keep it from building up on the teeth and gums.

 Signs Of Gingivitis